teamshares/design-system/README.md

 ## Local Development _Setup_

 Instructions on testing changes to this shared package _within another full Rails app in development_ (e.g. to have OS read your _local_ shared-ui, without having to deploy all changes first).
-If you'd rather see it visually, I've walked through the steps [in this Loom video](https://www.loom.com/share/856ecb06ed1945eab4d19cf7a6ec12b8).
+[NOTE: [This Loom video](https://www.loom.com/share/856ecb06ed1945eab4d19cf7a6ec12b8) walks through setting up linking _using the old V1 version of yarn_).

 0. Check this repo out _as a sibling of the primary Rails apps_ (e.g. I use `~/code`): `git clone git@github.com:teamshares/shared-ui.git` (and then run `yarn` once to install dependencies)

-1. CD into **this new directory**, then tell yarn that we want to register it as a local override available for other apps on this computer: `yarn link`

-    You should see output including:
-    > success Registered "@teamshares/ui".

-2. CD into **the Rails app** that you want to use the local version, then configure yarn: `yarn link @teamshares/ui`
+2. CD into **the Rails app** that you want to use the local version, then configure yarn: `yarn link --private --relative ../shared-ui`

-    You should see output including:
+    You should see output indicating success (warnings OK), e.g.:
-    > success Using linked package for "@teamshares/ui".
+    > YN0000: Done with warnings in 0s 839ms

-3. Finally (not positive this is necessary) rerun `yarn install` _in both directories_ to make sure all necessary dependencies are installed and linked properly.
+3. Finally (not positive this is necessary) rerun `yarn install`

 That's it!
 You're all configured.